okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/request-user-consent/require-consent/index.md

 **Update the App**

 This example shows the JSON body of a PUT request to an existing OpenID Connect app.
-The request updates the `consent_method` parameter from `Trusted` (which is the default) to `Required`.
+The request updates the `consent_method` parameter from `TRUSTED` (which is the default) to `REQUIRED`.
 The value that you specify for `consent_method` depends on the values for `prompt` and `consent`.
 Check the tables in the [Add OAuth 2.0 Client Application](/docs/reference/api/apps/#add-oauth-2-0-client-application) section for information on these three properties.
 In most cases, `REQUIRED` is the correct value.

 > **Note:** You need the `applicationId` of the app that you want to update.
 Do a [List Applications](/docs/reference/api/apps/#list-applications-with-defaults) to locate that ID.